 Most of the time a healthy dog’s nose will be nice and moist, but there are some situations when it could feel a bit dry.
 Some of these are normal occurrences and others could be due to ill health.
 Here are 9 reasons your dog could have a dry nose:

 When your dog is asleep, he is no longer licking his nose and his nasal secretions have dried up.
 Usually, once he is up and going again his nose will moisten up.

-Things like central heating or air vents can dry our pets noses out, just the same as our skin can get a bit dry in the winter months too.
-This is especially true if he likes to sleep curled up next to a warm radiator or fireplace.
+Things like central heating or air vents can dry our pet’s noses out.
+You might have noticed the same thing happens to your skin during the winter months!
+This is especially common if your pup likes to sleep curled up next to a warm radiator or fireplace.

 Older dogs seem to have more dried-out noses than younger dogs.
 This isn’t a particular concern unless your dog’s nose is becoming cracked or sore.

 Brachycephalic (flat-faced) breeds like bulldogs, boxers, and pugs tend to be more prone to dried-out crusty noses.
 Other breeds, like Chihuahuas and Shih-Tzus, struggle to lick their nose as easily to keep them moist.

 5. Congenital abnormalities

 Some dogs can suffer from issues they have had since birth, which may have given rise to facial deformities causing their nose to be dry.

 Hyperkeratosis describes an over-production of keratin (the protein that makes skin and hair), leading to hardening and cracking of the nose surface.
 This condition is common in brachycephalic or flat-faced breeds like those mentioned earlier.